danpetrow/alphaDjango/README.md

                 'sma':sma,
                 'prices':prices,
 				'apikey':apikey,
+        })

+	class StockView(RedirectView):
+		url="/"

+	class StockUpdateView(UpdateView):
+		model = Stock
+		fields = ['symbol']
+		template_name = 'stock_edit.html'

+	class StockCreateView(CreateView):
+		model = Stock
+		fields = ['symbol']
+		template_name = 'stock_edit.html'

+### Let's break this down

+    # C:\Users\dppet\Desktop\alphaDjango\stockVisualizer\views.py\
+	from django.shortcuts import render
+	from django.views.generic import UpdateView, CreateView, RedirectView
+	from .forms import StockForm
+	from .models import Stock
+	import requests
+	import os

+Create your views here.

+	def home(request):
+		try:
+			stock = Stock.objects.all()
+			data= list(Stock.objects.all())
+			ticker = data[0]
+			ticker = str(ticker).upper()
+			apikey=os.getenv('alphavantage')

+We use the os module to access our apikey which we have stored as an environmental variable /Views.py allows us to interact with the database.
+We are using a try statement in case our database is empty .Stock.objects.all() returns all of the entries in our model if they exist.

+			sma = requests.get(f'https://www.alphavantage.co/query?function=SMA&interval=daily&time_period=10&series_type=close&symbol={str(data[0])}&apikey={apikey}').json()
+			prices = requests.get(f'https://www.alphavantage.co/query?function=TIME_SERIES_WEEKLY_ADJUSTED&symbol={str(data[0])}&apikey={apikey}').json()

+We are going to use the requests package to get our data from the Alpha Vantage API.

+		except:
+			stock = Stock.objects.all()
+			data= list(Stock.objects.all())
+			ticker = ''
+			apikey=os.getenv('alphavantage')
+			sma = ''
+			prices = ''

+If this is a POST request we need to process the form data.
+POST is an http method that's used to add data to the backend.

+		if request.method == 'POST':

+Create a form instance and populate it with data from the request:

+			form = StockForm(request.POST)

+If a GET (or any other http method) we'll create a blank form

+    else:
+        form = StockForm()

+        return render(request, 'home.html',{
+                'stock':stock,
+                'ticker':ticker,
+                'form':form,
+                'sma':sma,
+                'prices':prices,
+				'apikey':apikey,
+        })

-                # This dictionary is known as context in Django.
+This dictionary is known as context in Django.
 It's useful to move data from the backend to your UI/frontend.

-        })
-	# This function passes data from the frontend to the backend when a form is submitted.
+This function passes data from the frontend to the backend when a form is submitted.
 Also this passes data from our backend to our homepage when an http get request is made.

 	class StockView(RedirectView):
 		url="/"